 - Including Subcontractors in EITI reporting (Mali)

-However, it is useful to link this information to the EITI’s detailed guidance notes, and to case studies and emerging best practices.
+These pages are meant to guide EITI countries in their implementation of the EITI Standard.
+It gives guidance per requirement.
+It's purpose is to link information between the EITI’s detailed guidance notes, case studies and emerging best practices.

 Please send feedback to firstname.lastname@example.org to improve these guidance pages.